SIMOLANT 03/2025

 - Penetrable disks and ideal gas

-The PD (penetrable spheres, here penetrable disks) is a simple model
+Penetrable spheres, here penetrable disks, is a simple model of

 a>0 repulsive penetrable spheres (disks),